M-T3K/WyrmContent/Readme.md

 - [ ] Nameless from The Nameless City
 - [ ] Ibians from the City of Ib
 - [ ] Splax (Alien Humanoids with Xenomorph shape, meant to be similar to mind flayers)

+### Languages

+#### New Languages

+- [X] Astral
+- [X] Titanic

+#### Corrupted Languages

+Corrupted languages are the abyssal counterparts to other languages.
+They represent the corruption of the abyss reaching a culture and influencing their language.
+Since the abyssal corruption affects everyone differently, every culture or intelligente species' language has a corrupted counterpart.
+If a creature hears the corrupted version of its mother tongue, it will instantly recognize it, even if it does not speak the corrupted version of the language.
+The moment this happens, a level 12 spell is automatically cast without anyone involved noticing.
+The spell is Tongue of Corruption.

+- [X] Crim
+- [X] Fomor